-In peace bid, Trump proposes Palestinian state with capital in eastern Jerusalem

-WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday proposed the creation of a Palestinian state with a capital in eastern Jerusalem, in an effort to achieve a peace breakthrough with Israel that will be a tough sell for Palestinians.
+Trump leaps into Middle East fray with plan that favours Israel and angers Palestinians

+Trump said he had sent a letter to Abbas asking him to study the deal.

+“I explained to him that the territory allocated for his new state will remain open and undeveloped for a period of four years.
+During this time, Palestinians can use all appropriate deliberation to study the deal, negotiate with Israel, achieve the criteria for statehood and become a truly independent and wonderful state,” he said.

-Under Trump’s proposed Middle East peace plan announced at a White House ceremony attended by Israeli Prime Minister Benjamin Netanyahu, the United States will recognise Israeli settlements on the occupied West Bank.
+Under Trump’s proposed Middle East peace plan, the United States will recognise Israeli settlements on the occupied West Bank.

-In exchange, Israel would agree to accept a four-year freeze on new settlement activity while Palestinian statehood were being negotiated.

-“Today, Israel has taken a giant step toward peace,” Trump said, adding that he had sent a letter about the proposal to Palestinian President Mahmoud Abbas.

-The absence of the Palestinians from Trump’s announcement is likely to fuel criticism that the plan tilts toward Israel’s needs rather than theirs.

-Israeli-Palestinian talks broke down in 2014, and it was far from clear that the Trump plan will resuscitate them.
+The White House document said Israel agreed to a four-year “land freeze” to secure the possibility of a two-state solution.
+But a senior Israeli official later played down the notion of a settlement freeze in the West Bank.

-Palestinians have refused to deal with the Trump administration in protest at such pro-Israeli policies as its moving the U.S. Embassy in Israel from Tel Aviv to Jerusalem, he east of which is sought by the Palestinians.
+Palestinians have refused to deal with the Trump administration in protest at such pro-Israel policies as its moving the U.S. Embassy from Tel Aviv to Jerusalem, the eastern part of which is sought by the Palestinians.

 U.S. senior administration officials said they expected initial Palestinian scepticism over the plan but hoped that over time they will agree to negotiate.
 It places high hurdles for the Palestinians to overcome to reach their long-sought goal of a state.